emotion-js/emotion/.changeset/olive-zebras-pump.md

 ---
-'@emotion/react': minor
+'@emotion/react': patch
 ---

-Add display names to public React contexts
+Added display names to public React contexts in development builds.
+This helps to recognize them in React Developer Tools.